yui/yui3-gallery/src/gallery-editor-ui/README.md

 Besides basic formatting support (text style, outlining, lists) it has an easy to use image upload manager and link manager.

-For a list of all functions and the documentation:
+For a list of all functions and the documentation see below:

 ### Live example ###